 As stated in the introduction to the Auction format in section VII.C.1, a bidder cannot increase its total number of tranches bid at the round 2 prices from its total number of tranches bid in round 1.
 This is more generally expressed by saying that the bidder cannot exceed its eligibility.
-A bidder's eligibility in round 2 is the bidder's total number of tranches bid4 in round 1.
+A bidder's eligibility in round 2 is the bidder's total number of tranches bid in round 1.
 As in round 1, the number of tranches bid on any one EDC cannot exceed the EDC load cap for the EDC.

 A bidder can always select the same number of tranches for each EDC in round 2 as in round 1.
 A bidder that wishes to change the number of tranches bid on a given EDC can reduce the number of tranches bid as long as the price for that EDC has ticked down.
 Such reductions in the number of tranches bid on an EDC for which the price has ticked down can be in the form of a withdrawal or a switch.
 A bidder reduces the number of tranches bid on an EDC through a withdrawal when the bidder is reducing the number of tranches bid on an EDC, not increasing the number of tranches bid on other EDCs, and thus reducing the number of tranches bid in total.
-A bidder reduces the number of tranches bid on an EDC through a switch when the bidder is reassigning the total number of tranches bid on other EDCs is increased by the same amount.
+A bidder reduces the number of tranches bid on an EDC through a switch when the bidder is reassigning the total number of tranches bid so that the number of tranches bid on one or several EDCs is reduced, but the number of tranches bid on other EDCs is increased by the same amount.
 If a bidder re-assigns tranches, the total number of tranches that the bidder bids on at least one EDC will increase, but the total number of tranches bid on all EDCs cannot increase.
 This is explained in more detail below in sections VII.C.4.b and VII.C.4.c.